ratatui/ratatui-website/src/getting-started/installation.md

 }
 ```

+The above code does 3 things:

+1. Sets up (and tears down) the terminal in raw mode and the alternate screen buffer.
+1. Renders a `Paragraph` widget using the `CrosstermBackend` in a loop.
+1. Polls for a key press event for 250ms and if the key is the letter "q" breaks out of the loop.

-Then you can run it with:
+We can run our program with:

 ```
 cargo run
 ```

-Press `q` to exit.
+You can press `q` to exit and go back to your terminal as it was before.

 ![](https://user-images.githubusercontent.com/1813121/262363304-d601478e-2091-40ce-b96f-671e9bf8904b.gif)

+Congratulations! :tada:

+You have written a "hello world" terminal user interface.
-We will cover more real world applications and how to organize your code in the following sections.
+We will cover more real world and complex applications in the following sections.